hzhu007/ucr-cs100/textbook/assignment-help/function-pointer/README.md

 After declaration, we can assign the `hello()` function to the function pointer like this `void (*funcPtr)() = hello`.
 Recall that a function name is actually the address of this function and it can be assigned to a function pointer.
 Only in the case of a function pointer, the address of the function is the function name and we don't need the reference operator `&`.
-Howerver `void (*funcPtr)() = &hello` also works.
+However `void (*funcPtr)() = &hello` also works.
-I personally prefer the later assignment because it is uniform with all other pointers and a uniform and significant habit can always help avoiding some silly mistakes.
+I personally prefer the later assignment because it is uniform with all other pointers and a uniform and significant habit can always help avoid some silly mistakes.

 Then we dereference our pointer the same as we dereference any other pointer, by using the dereference operator `*`.
 This gives us `*hello`.
 Ah-oh, never forget the parentheses around and after a function pointer, otherwise it isn't actual a function pointer.
-Thus we dereference and call our function pointer like this `(*funcPtr)()`.
+Thus, we dereference and call our function pointer like this `(*funcPtr)()`.
 In this case the function has no return value so there is no need to assign its return to any variable.
 The function call can stand alone just the same as `hello()`.

-Although we lay stress on the parentheses around a function pointer.
-But actually function pointers are often treated and called as regular functions like this `funcPtr()`.
+Although we lay stress on the parentheses around a function pointer, actually function pointers are often treated and called as regular functions like this `funcPtr()`.
 It is the same as calling the function pointer with full syntax `(*funcPtr)()`.
 <!--We will get into function names later which will show why this works.-->